ncalteen/actions-docker-training/Exercises/14-Upload-Download-from-Artifactory.md

 | `ACCESS_TOKEN`     | `ABC123`                                          | (`access-token` authentication) The access token to use with Artifactory  |
 | `API_KEY`          | `DEF456`                                          | (`api-key` authentication) The API key to use with Artifactory            |

-## Update the Continuous Integration workflow
+## Update the Continuous Integration Workflow

 1. Create a branch named `artifactory`